-In a First, Washington Will Draft Rules on Workplace Heat Dangers
+In a first, Biden administration will draft rules on workplace heat dangers

 The new OSHA rule is one of the first direct government responses to an emerging field of research showing that extreme heat is harming and killing more workers and vulnerable populations.

 A study issued this summer found that heat contributes to far more workplace injuries than official records capture, and those injuries are concentrated among the poorest workers.
 Hotter days don’t just mean more cases of heat stroke or exhaustion but also injuries from falling, being struck by vehicles or mishandling machinery because heat makes it difficult to concentrate, the researchers found.
-They attributed heat to an additional 20,000 workplace injuries each year in California alone.

 And after Hurricane Ida pummeled New Orleans late last month, more people in the city died of heat exposure after the storm than were killed by floodwaters.